dalenewman/Cfg-NET/README.md

 Cfg-Net doesn't throw any errors (on purpose that is).
 Instead, it collects problems as it loads.
-You should always check for problems after like this:
+You should always check for problems after loading, like this:

 <pre class="prettyprint" lang="cs">
 //LOAD CONFIGURATION